 Related: What is a Tack Cloth? (+ What I Used Instead)

 The problem is beeswax or oil can resist or prevent stains and poly from sticking to it.
 That means you could end up with areas of your project that look like a “fisheye”.

 In all the years I’ve been using a tack cloth I’ve never had that problem, but it’s always possible that it could cause a problem.
 Here’s how I use a tack cloth.
 First, I cut off a small section and then pull it apart to form a loose ball.
 Then I gently dust the piece.
 I don’t rub the tack cloth on the piece I almost allow the tack cloth to hover over the piece.

 💡 TIP: Do not sand the final coat of polyurethane.
 Only sand in between coats of polyurethane.

 When I would apply poly with a brush, I would apply a base coat and then two regular coats.
 When I spray polyurethane, I will spray a base coat and then spray two to three regular coats (repeat steps 4-6).

 Remember earlier how I said when I applied poly with a brush that it didn’t give me the look I wanted for my furniture projects?
 I said to me it almost looks like plastic.
 But when I spray polyurethane I think it looks totally different.
 Less product is being applied with a sprayer than with brush, so the result is a finish that looks like less plastic and more like it came from furniture factory.

 Spray polyurethane with a paint sprayer rather than with a brush.
 It’s so much easier to apply and gives DIY furniture professional look!

-If you found this information helpful, would you please pin it to Pinterest?
-I would really appreciate it!
-Thank you – Scott
+Thank you for stopping by.
+If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
+I’d really appreciate it!